RowanGreycastle/Chaydis/content/Ascended/Acita.md

 Their foods need to be pre-processed into a fluid in order to be absorbed properly.
 Honey, fruit juices, and other natural syrups that contain a significant amount of sugar are favourites of the mothfolk.
 They are obligate herbivores, and their dietary limitations have resulted in their eating utensil of choice being metal straws.

+## Procreation and Young

+Acita are born into Chaydis from the dreams of others, forming from a cloud, always as AT LEAST twins.
+This comes about when two or more acita who reside completely within [[Elway]] decide that they would like to move on from eternal days in [[Somnopolis]], and would like to instead architect their own dream realms, or just explore the infinite possibilities outside of the structured walls of the city.

+Freshly born acita are capable of walking only minutes after they come into the world.
+They are capable of speech in whichever languages the one whose dream they came from is fluent in.
+Their ability to fly comes slower, taking up to a month before the ability manifests.
+It's believed that learning the skill could well come much sooner, if they came from a dream about falling.

+## Mana Association

+Their ability to fly, despite not having wings built for it, is derived from their association with [[Haizesh]] [[Mana]].
+The freedom to travel the skies comes part and parcel with that being the only [[Mana|mana]] they can produce.

 ## Human Comparison